allanp2m/Weather-API/README.md

 # Weather-API
-API for consulting current weather conditions in the desired cities, developed in Python and using Climatempo's API Advisor.
+API for consulting current weather conditions in the desired cities, developed in Python and using Climatempo API Advisor.

 All necessary documentation for development can be obtained at https://apiadvisor.climatempo.com.br/doc/index.html